 - Optimize images – Images can significantly slow down your website and should be optimized with modern compression techniques.

-- Enable Browser Caching – When someone visits your site, the browser needs to download all of the resources including, HTML, CSS, JS, Images etc. If browser caching is enabled, the browser will use what is called a web cache which means it will temporarily store assets on the devices local storage.
+- Enable Browser Caching – When someone visits your site, the browser needs to download all of the resources including, HTML, CSS, JS, Images etc. If browser caching is enabled, the browser will use what is called a web cache which means it will temporarily store assets on the device’s local storage.
 This way assets will not have to be downloaded again when the user goes to another page on the site or visits the site again.

-- Avoid unnecessary videos and sliders – While some videos and sliders will enhance the user experience, sometimes users find them annoying when they auto-play.
+- Avoid unnecessary videos and sliders – While some videos and sliders will enhance the user experience, users can find them annoying when they auto-play.
 We want to be careful when deploying these assets that they truly are helpful.
 A video that plays only when it is clicked places much less burden on a site load time than one that plays automatically and may be preferred by the user.

 An important takeaway from John Mueller’s comment is that it’s not all about load time.
 While we don’t want the site to be slow, we don’t want to sacrifice the branding and visual impact of the site in an attempt to make it the fastest among all competitors.
 The site performance data we collect on all our clients show that conversions, especially for high-end practices offering smile makeovers and complex dentistry, are greatly enhanced by attractive features that may slow the load time.
 But employing the tactics above can minimize the effect of those features on load time.